-22. DESIGN.
+22. Design.
 Either semester.
 2 credits.

 Prerequisite, 21.
-Problems in commercial and advertising design, including suitable adaptation to textiles, wood, metal, and plastics.
+Problems in commercial design, and designs, suitable for adaptation to textiles, wood, metal, and plastics.

 23-24.
-COSTUME-STYLES AND FASHION.
+Costume-Styles and Fashion.
 2 credits each semester.

 It would be desirable for Design 21-22 to precede this course.
 A study of costume design and influences contributing to styles and fashions.
 Attention is given to the full range of costume and accessories, stressing the relation to the human figure, the occasion and the specific individual.
 No credit toward major.